Johnlon/integrated-circuit-tester/README.md

    - L=a HIGH was expected but LOW was found
    - h=a LOW was expected on the tristate test but HIGH was found
    - l=a HIGH was expected on the tristate test but LOW was found
+   - 1=the test pattern was ? and the value detected was 1
+   - 0=the test pattern was ? and the value detected was 0

 Then ...
 -----